krishnaraj080601/food-app/readme.md

 conflict driven ui
-controlling ur ui using data conflict from the backend ui and data layer to form the app
+controlling ur ui using data conflict from the backend ui and data layer to form the app not using keys are unacceptable dont use index unique id as key